The 2-Year Sleep Regression: Causes And How To Survive It

 We mentioned previously that sleep regressions usually coincide with important stages in your child’s growth and development.
 So let’s talk about some of the specific causes for a sleep regression right around birthday number two.

 As they approach age two, your child is well past the age where sleeping was almost the default like it was when they were a small baby.
-However, two year olds still need a solid 12-14 hours of sleep per day.
+However, as we said, two-year-olds still need a solid 12-14 hours of sleep per day.

 That includes nap time during the day, although at this stage there’s a good chance that they are transitioning from two daily naps to just one.